OpenNebula/docs/source/release_notes/release_notes/known_issues.rst

 Sunstone
 ================================================================================

-* `#4011 <http://dev.opennebula.org/issues/4011>`_ Zone selector does not change zones
 * `#2292 <http://dev.opennebula.org/issues/2292>`_ sunstone novnc send ctrl-alt-del not working in Firefox
 * `#1877 <http://dev.opennebula.org/issues/1877>`_ if syslog enabled disable the logs tab in the VM detailed view
 * `#3796 <http://dev.opennebula.org/issues/3796>`_ sunstone ignores the no_proxy environment variable
-* `#4049 <http://dev.opennebula.org/issues/4049>`_ VM Template wizard input INIT_SCRIPTS is not working.
-Values from this input are inserted instead as FILES_DS.
-* `#4053 <http://dev.opennebula.org/issues/4053>`_ Service Templates using virtual networks cannot be instantiated from the cloud view
-* `#4100 <http://dev.opennebula.org/issues/4100>`_ Cloud view wizard for new user : inputs for quotas cannot be edited
-* `#4104 <http://dev.opennebula.org/issues/4104>`_ Cloud view: When updating quotas, sliders do not change the input values
-* `#4122 <http://dev.opennebula.org/issues/4122>`_ When a template with DISK_COST is instantiated, the value shown as disk cost is not the actual value.
-The cost is multiplied as GB/hour instead of the correct MB/hour